ciscorx/7z-revisions/README.md

  interactively to view or consolidate past revisions in the archive.

+ A list of past revisions can be brought up by interactively calling the 7z-revisions function, enabling the following key bindings:
- When in 7z-revisions-mode, Return = view revision at point, q = quit, c = consolidate region, g = goto date.
-While viewing individual past revisions, q = quit, n = next, p = previous.
+ Enter = view revision at point, q = quit, c = consolidate region, g = goto date.

+ While viewing individual past revisions: q = quit, n = next, p = previous.

- When highlight changes is enabled then d = jump to next change, e = jump to previous change
+ When highlight changes is enabled: d = jump to next difference change, e = jump to previous change

  There are also some functions in the menu which provide for consoldating the current days worth of changes, or last hour worth of changes, etc.

- Also, sha1sum hash values for each revision are saved in the hashtable stored in the archive.
+ Also, if you know part of a sha1hash value and dont know the revision, theres a menu option to goto the revision pertaining to the hash.

  Required features:
    hl-line+.el